Table of Contents

 3.1 Increase in Pipe Wall Thickness

 This is an easy way of mitigating buoyancy force acting on the pipeline.
-This is achieved by selecting a pipe wall thickness that satisfy the designated factor of safety.
+This is achieved by selecting a pipe wall thickness that satisfies the designated factor of safety.
 A cost analysis of this option must be performed in comparison to other solutions such as continuous concrete coating etc.

 After selecting a higher wall thickness, the buoyancy analysis has to be reevaluated to check if the designated factor of safety has been met.